ecentral/ec-scripts/README.md

 Babel is especially important here, as it transpiles your future JS code for not so modern browsers.

 As mentioned before, runners eventually run your code and do things with it, utilizing addons.
-As you may have guessed by now, these runners are Webpack and Jest.
+These runners are Webpack and Jest..<br>
 Webpack bundles your code.
 Jest runs your tests.
 They do not have much in common, **except** sharing options and addons as they need!

-So, let me try to explain how our extendable configuration concept works:
+Here is a rough explanation of how our extendable configuration concept works:
 - First eC Scripts gathers all `.ecconf.js` files by looking inside your project root and resolving any presets that you added.
 - It then merges all configurations into one, step by step, in this order `root -> [...presets] -> project`:
   - It starts by merging all **options** in that order.<br>
-  - It continues by merging **addons** in the same order.
+  - It continues by merging all **addons** in that order.
-  - Finally it merges all **runners**, also in this order.
+  - Finally it merges all **runners** in that order.
 - The resulting configuration object is the one that is used inside all the tools.

 Note that every options, addons or runners section in `.ecconf.js` can receive the current state of the merged configuration, when defined as a function.

-Here's a practival overview of different approaches on how to update a configuration:
+Here is a practival overview of different approaches on how to update a configuration:

 ```js
 // .ecconf.js in your project